w3c/wai-arrm/content/index.md

 ## Background

-When responsibilities for accessibility are not clearly defined and communicated, they are often left until too late in the lifecycle.
-For example, developers are sometimes left to address issues like color selection, image description, and heading identification that are not really in their purview.
-Such responsibilities more appropriately fall to other roles earlier in the process, such as user experience (UX) designers, visual designers, and content authors.
+Different aspects of accessibility are the responsibility of different project roles, such as writers, designers, and developers.
+It is best to clearly define and communicate the responsibilities for accessibility early in projects.

+When accessibility is left until late in a project, the responsibility often falls on developers and they are tasked with addressing aspects that are not their skillset.
+For example, selecting colors, describing images, and writing headings.

 ARRM helps the right roles address their appropriate responsibilities.

 ## What is ARRM

-Accessibility Roles and Responsibilities Mapping (ARRM) helps define which roles (designer, developer, writer, etc.) have which responsibilities for meeting which aspects of the Web Content Accessibility Guidelines (WCAG) requirements.
+Accessibility Roles and Responsibilities Mapping (ARRM) helps define which roles have responsibilities for meeting which aspects of Web Content Accessibility Guidelines (WCAG) requirements, called "success criteria".

 {::nomarkdown}
 {% include_cached box.html type="start" title="Here is a simplified example." class="simple" %}
 {:/}

-For meeting the WCAG requirement on headings:
+Roles that contribute to meeting WCAG requirements on headings:
 * Writers are responsible for the writing the heading text.
 * Designers are responsible for defining how the headings look.
 * Developers are responsible for coding or marking up the headings.